-Social housing in Cherwell is owned mainly by Registered Providers, (who used to be called Housing Associations), they work in partnership with us to let the majority of their homes through the one waiting list.
+Social housing in Cherwell is owned mainly by Registered Providers of social housing, (who used to be called Housing Associations), they work in partnership with us in accordance with our Nominations Agreement to let the majority of their homes through the one housing register.

-We have an agreed Allocations Scheme to make sure that the same rules are used to assess all applications and having one waiting list makes sure that everyone gets an equal chance to apply for the houses that are available.
+We have an agreed Housing Allocation Scheme to make sure that the same rules are used to assess all applications and having one waiting list makes sure that everyone gets an equal chance to apply for the houses that are available.

 Those qualified to be on the housing register are awarded a priority based on their level of housing need.
-From Band 1, the most urgent crisis situation to Band 4 for those who would like to move but have no assessed housing need to do so.
+From Band 1, the most urgent or crisis situation to Band 4 for those who would like to move but have a lower need to do so.

 Shortlists for properties are in order of priority and then by date.
-So the most urgent cases, who have been waiting the longest are likely to be top and be nominated to that property.
+So the most urgent cases, who have been waiting the longest are likely to be top of a shortlist for a property and be nominated to that property.

 Some properties have special features such as level assess showers or stairlifts, applicants who need these adaptations get preference for these properties.